North Berwick's Golfing Pioneers|

 holes medal play on the Rumson Country Club (NJ) course.
 The winner was Alex Smith who received $125 while Thomson and Gilbert Nicholls

 divided second and third moneys, getting $72 each.
-It was a profitable tournament for the North Berwick caddies with Jack Hobens of
+Also in the field where former North Berwick caddies Jack Hobens of

 Englewood in fifth place receiving $40 and Tom Anderson Jnr just outside the prizes.
 His father Tom Anderson Snr. shared first and